The ultimate guide to understanding the customer journey

 We can no longer concentrate on experiences in silo.
 Email marketing is consistent in every customer journey.
 It’s there throughout every key touchpoint but it’s not good enough to focus on improving the email experience alone.

 Modern customers are more impatient than ever.
 They want things now and they want it across every channel.
 For brands to meet and exceed these expectations, we need to dive deeper into the customer experience.
-What do customers want, what are their motivations, what potential obstacles might get in the way and how can you anticipate these to drive customer retention and loyalty?
+What do customers want, what are their motivations, what potential pain points might get in the way, and how can you anticipate these to drive customer retention and loyalty?

 What is the customer journey?

-The customer journey tells the story of your customer’s experiences with your brand across all touchpoints.
+The customer journey tells the story of your customer’s experiences and interactions with your brand across all touchpoints.
 Traditionally customer journeys can be considered to have five key stages:

 - Reach: this is your chance to reach new customers while their deliberating, researching, and comparing products and propositions.